Suleymanmalikov/tic-tac-toe/README.md

 This project is a simple implementation of Tic-Tac-Toe with the following features:

 - After Starting Game users can select the board size (3x3 or 4x4).
-- Options to play against a Computer or with another player.
+- Options to play against an AI or with another player.
 - A game board that updates with each move.
 - Detection of the game outcome (win, draw, or ongoing).
 - A reset button to start a new game.